Fail with class

 After a bit of digging through the web I've noticed that the most commonly suggested

-solution is to define a newtype
+solution is to define a newtype wrapper around ExceptT String m a:

 {-# LANGUAGE GeneralizedNewtypeDeriving #-}